 - All fish to be weighed must be brought to the scale in a sealed cooler.

 - Fish may be released when caught.
 Fish to be released must be returned to the lake immediately.

-- There are no distance limits as to where a tournament boat may fish as long as all traveling is done on the water.
+- There are no distance limits as to where a tournament boat may fish as long as all travelling is done on the water.

 - All fish kept must be logged on the fish log sheet.

-- Each boat that reaches the fifteen fish limit shall immediately cease fishing, bring in all lines, and return to the harbor for the weigh-in.
+- Each boat that reaches the ten fish limit shall immediately cease fishing, bring in all lines, and return to the harbor for the weigh-in.

 - At the close of the contest, each boat must seal their cooler with tape and proceed immediately to the weigh-in.

 - Once there, a crew member will disembark with the sealed cooler of fish and signed fish log.
 Tournament staff will be at the pier by the launch ramps to direct contestants to the weigh-in location.